sandeep-ps/sandeep-ps.github.io/_pages/about.md

 the research and development of a face recognition system.
 He has also served as a Systems Engineer in the Education and Research unit of Infosys Ltd., Bangalore, during 2010-’11.
 There he was with its Corporate Knowledge Management Group and was involved in designing and developing a professional networking platform for knowledge assimilation and sharing.
-His interests are research data management and analysis, computer vision, image processing, and artificial intelligence.
 So far in his career, he has worked on multiple research projects spanning the areas of biometrics, face recognition, person detection and tracking, 3D modeling and visualization, image and video analytics, handwritten number recognition, and unstructured data curation.

 # Research Interests

-TODO:  _Brief explanation of previous and current research interests._
+Sandeep's interests are broadly in the area of research software engineering.
+Technically, his interests are in computer vision, image processing, image and video analysis, unstructured data processing, research data management, algorithms, software engineering, software development methodologies, and technical project management.

 # Current Projects